kontent-ai/data-ops/README.md

 > [!CAUTION]
 > Exporting roles requires the [Enterprise plan](https://kontent.ai/pricing).
 >
-> If you don't want to export roles, you can specify them in the `--exclude` parameter or specify just the other entities in the `--include` parameter
+> If you don't want to export roles, you can specify them in the `--exclude` parameter or select only the other entities in the `--include` parameter
 > (e.g. `npx @kontent-ai/data-ops export ... --exclude roles`).
 >
 > To get more information about the parameters or what other parameters are available, run `npx @kontent-ai/data-ops export --help`.